seankoji/fe-dev-catchup-20170707/PITCHME.md

 ### QA Regression
 When:
-    * QA has regression tested version; OR
+    * QA has regression tested version
-    * QA has determined regression testing not required for feature

 QA move to **Awaiting deployment** and _ping DEV_